 Go cold turkey!
 This may be suitable for families who have calm, settled babies who don’t spend periods of time fussing or get overtired easily.
 You can always try this method and if your little one gets upset, settle them with your usual settling technique such as patting if required.
 If you’ve given it a go and found it too challenging, then try method 2 or 3 below.

 Remove just one arm from the swaddle for a few days (word of caution: follow your manufacturers’ recommendations, some swaddles don’t allow for one arm out).
 Then you can remove both arms from the swaddle leaving just the legs swaddled.
 Finally, remove the entire swaddle.
 Then, work on naps.

 If you’re still struggling with the Moro reflex waking your baby: remove the swaddle (or part of the swaddle) at bedtime only to start.
-Re-swaddle on their first-night waking.
-If your baby gets upset, then use your usual method such as patting, cuddling, or rocking to help calm them down.
+Re-swaddle on their first night waking.
+If your baby gets upset, use your usual method such as patting, cuddling, or rocking to help calm them down.
 This can help make the process more manageable by limiting overtiredness, which is sometimes inevitable during a transition like this.

 When bedtime becomes a bit easier, you can stop swaddling when your baby wakes up during the night.